jonkalev/oldblog/_posts/2020-01-12-Afterthestorm.md

 <a href="https://www.verywellmind.com/identify-and-cope-with-emotional-abuse-4156673/">Here is some advice </a>that might help people who are experiencing emotional abuse.
 Learn what you can and distance yourself from those that do this to you or your family.

-Whatever you do...DO NOT accept it or make excuses for it.
+Whatever you do...DO NOT accept it or MAKE EXCUSES.